-Drywall finishing requires a good deal of craftsmanship, which is why the gypsum industry and drywall professionals have codified a set of professional standards that breaks the process of finishing drywall into five distinct levels.
+Drywall finishing requires a good deal of craftsmanship, which is why the gypsum wallboard industry and drywall professionals have codified a set of professional standards that breaks the process of finishing drywall into five distinct levels.
 Serious do-it-yourselfers should take note of finishing levels if they want their finish to look as professional as possible.

 Drywall Finishing Levels

 - Level 4: This is the classic drywall finish.
 Here, you apply another coat of joint compound to the tape and screws and sand the dried compound.
 This is the level that typically is used when a wall surface will be painted or covered with wallpaper.

 There are three ways to apply a skim coat:

-A level 5 finish is a skim coat of joint compound (also known as mud) applied to a finish that you would normally leave at level 4.
+A level-5 finish is a skim coat of joint compound (also known as mud) applied to a finish that you would normally leave at level 4.

 There are a few instances when you need a level 5 coating: when the finish will have glossy, enamel or non-textured flat paint; or when light is be angled low enough to highlight bumps and depressions.
 A level-5 finish is like icing on the cake.
 It's a premium finish that you will not get by default; you absolutely will need to discuss this with your contractor or drywall installer, as it is not normally considered part of the finishing process.